scrapli/scrapli_cfg/docs/api_docs/platform/core/cisco_iosxe/sync_platform.md

             config: string of the configuration to load
             replace: replace the configuration or not, if false configuration will be loaded as a merge operation
-            kwargs: additional kwargs that the implementing classes may need for their platform
+            kwargs: additional kwargs that the implementing classes may need for their platform, see above for iosxe supported kwargs

         Returns:
             ScrapliCfgResponse: response object